numediart/TIPAA-SSL/DEPLOYMENT.md

 ```
 docker logs flowspeech > docker_logs.txt # to get all history, too long if running for a while
-docker logs flowspeech --tail=100 # to print last history
+docker logs flowspeech --tail 100 # to print last history
-docker compose logs --tail=20 --follow # to attach to all containers in docker compose and get what's following.
+docker compose logs --tail 20 --follow # to attach to all containers in docker compose and get what's following.
 Change tail=10 to have 10 last events
 ```

 # Bootstrap the environment and manage dependencies